 - Road: The state bus service, TSRTC operates numerous buses connecting the town to various places like Kothagudem, Hyderabad, Khammam, Warangal, Tirupati, Rajahmundry, Nalgonda, Chennai, Vijayawada and Visakhapatnam.

 Some of the places where one can stay near Bhadrachalam Temple are:

 - The Sita Nilayam Cottage, Bhadrachalam at Sree Seetha Ramachandra Swamy Vaari Devasthanam is a good place to check in.
 It has nice accommodations that the travelers find to be refreshing.

 - Srinidhi Resdidency at Rajaveedhi is a great place that has excellent accommodations and closest to the bhadrachalam temple entrance.

-Places to visit near Bhadrachalam Temple
+What are some places to visit near Bhadrachalam Temple?

 - Parnasala is a significant and wonderful sightseeing destination of Bhadrachalam.
-Parnasala is a popular village located in the Khammam district of Telangana, India.
+Parnasala is a popular village in the Khammam district of Telangana, India.